 For requisite training, the Board requires a minimum of 3 years of plastic surgery training in an Independent Program or 6 years of plastic surgery training in an Integrated Program.
+A minimum of 48 clinical weeks per year is required and may be averaged over the length of training.
 The Board requires all requisite training to be completed under the supervision of the plastic surgery program director.
+Residents who transfer from prerequisite training into a plastic surgery residency training program and are considered off-cycle (starting plastic surgery after July 1st) will not be permitted to supplement with previously completed prerequisite rotations to offset the standard 48 clinical weeks of required requisite training per year.

 To be eligible for certification by the ABPS, training in plastic surgery must be obtained in either the United States or Canada.
-The Board recognizes training in those programs in the United States that have been approved by the Residency Review Committee for Plastic Surgery (RRC-PS) and accredited by the Accreditation Council for Graduate Medical Education (ACGME) and those programs approved by the Royal College of Physicians and Surgeons of Canada (RCPSC).
+The Board only accepts training from programs in the United States that have been approved by the Residency Review Committee for Plastic Surgery (RRC-PS) and accredited by the Accreditation Council for Graduate Medical Education (ACGME) and those programs approved by the Royal College of Physicians and Surgeons of Canada (RCPSC).
 Refer to Canadian Training Requirements.